 3. Smack it or smoosh it.
 You can also place your butter onto a piece of waxed or parchment paper or even a paper towel and pound it about two to three times with your rolling pin.
 To smoosh it, just slice your butter into tablespoon or smaller slices and place into the container of your stand mixer with the paddle attachment.
 Then, after a few rotations, your butter should be softened.

-With these few time-saving tricks, you should be able to still make those favorite Salted Chocolate Chunk Cookies, my Best Chewy Sugar Cookies, or any of your favorite baked goods or compound butter, even though you forgot to allow the butter to soften for them.
+With these few time-saving tricks, you should be able to still make those favorite Chocolate Chip Cookies, my Best Chewy Sugar Cookies, or any of your favorite baked goods or compound butter like my cinnamon honey butter, even though you forgot to allow the butter to soften for them.
 But!
 I still recommend leaving your butter on the counter to soften the traditional way before you make frostings or icings, otherwise, you might still have a few lumps.

 Do you have any tips or tricks you’d like to share on softening butter in a pinch?
 I’m sure we’d all love to know them!